liamhays/rk3566-mcu/README.md

 See `examples` for code examples.
 Each folder is a basic kernel module and RISC-V source for the MCU.
 Make sure you install the `linux-headers` package for your OS and architecture.

+# Contributing
+If you know anything about the MCU or have done experimentation, open an issue or pull request to add information.
+I am also interested in the TRM for the RV1126 chip, because this chip has the same MCU core integrated but uses different registers and might have different internal connections.